-Federal Emergency Management Agency (FEMA).
-The federal agency that, in addition to carrying out other functions, administers the National Flood Insurance Program.
+Federal Emergency Management Agency (FEMA) means the federal agency that, in addition to carrying out other functions, administers the National Flood Insurance Program.

-Flood or flooding.
-A general and temporary condition of partial or complete inundation of normally dry land from: [Also defined in FBC, B, Section 1612.2.]
+Flood or flooding means a general and temporary condition of partial or complete inundation of normally dry land from: [Also defined in FBC, B, Section 1612.2.]

-- (A) The overflow of inland or tidal waters. - (B) The unusual and rapid accumulation or runoff of surface waters from any source.
+The overflow of inland or tidal waters.

+The unusual and rapid accumulation or runoff of surface waters from any source.

-Flood damage-resistant materials.
-Any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
+Flood damage-resistant materials means any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
 [Also defined in FBC, B, Section 1612.2.]

-Flood hazard area.
-The greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]
+Flood hazard area means the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]

-- (A) The area within a floodplain subject to a 1-percent or greater chance of flooding in any year. - (B) The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+The area within a floodplain subject to a one-percent or greater chance of flooding in any year.

+The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

-Flood Insurance Rate Map (FIRM).
-The official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
+Flood insurance rate map (FIRM) means the official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
 [Also defined in FBC, B, Section 1612.2.]

-Flood Insurance Study (FIS).
-The official report provided by the Federal Emergency Management Agency that contains the Flood Insurance Rate Map, the Flood Boundary and Floodway Map (if applicable), the water surface elevations of the base flood, and supporting technical data.
+Flood insurance study (FIS) means the official report provided by the Federal Emergency Management Agency that contains the flood insurance rate map, the flood boundary and floodway map (if applicable), the water surface elevations of the base flood, and supporting technical data.
 [Also defined in FBC, B, Section 1612.2.]

-Floodplain Administrator.
-The office or position designated and charged with the administration and enforcement of this ordinance (may be referred to as the Floodplain Manager).
+Floodplain administrator means the office or position designated and charged with the administration and enforcement of this ordinance (may be referred to as the floodplain manager).

-Floodplain development permit or approval.
-An official document or certificate issued by the community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this ordinance.
+Floodplain development permit or approval means an official document or certificate issued by the community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this ordinance.

-Floodway.
-The channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one (1) foot.
+Floodway means the channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
 [Also defined in FBC, B, Section 1612.2.]

-Floodway encroachment analysis.
-An engineering analysis of the impact that a proposed encroachment into a floodway is expected to have on the floodway boundaries and base flood elevations; the evaluation shall be prepared by a qualified Florida licensed engineer using standard engineering methods and models.
+Floodway encroachment analysis means an engineering analysis of the impact that a proposed encroachment into a floodway is expected to have on the floodway boundaries and base flood elevations; the evaluation shall be prepared by a qualified Florida licensed engineer using standard engineering methods and models.

-Florida Building Code.
-The family of codes adopted by the Florida Building Commission, including: Florida Building Code, Building; Florida Building Code, Residential; Florida Building Code, Existing Building; Florida Building Code, Mechanical; Florida Building Code, Plumbing; Florida Building Code, Fuel Gas.
+Florida Building Code means the family of codes adopted by the Florida Building Commission, including: Florida Building Code, Building; Florida Building Code, Residential; Florida Building Code, Existing Building; Florida Building Code, Mechanical; Florida Building Code, Plumbing; Florida Building Code, Fuel Gas.

-Functionally dependent use.
-A use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, including only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities; the term does not include long-term storage or related manufacturing facilities.
+Functionally dependent use means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, including only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities; the term does not include long-term storage or related manufacturing facilities.

-Highest adjacent grade.
-The highest natural elevation of the ground surface prior to construction next to the proposed walls or foundation of a structure.
+Highest adjacent grade means the highest natural elevation of the ground surface prior to construction next to the proposed walls or foundation of a structure.

-Historic structure.
-Any structure that is determined eligible for the exception to the flood hazard area requirements of the Florida Building Code, Existing Building, Chapter 11 Historic Buildings.
+Historic structure means any structure that is determined eligible for the exception to the flood hazard area requirements of the Florida Building Code, Existing Building, Chapter 11 Historic Buildings.